 (I cannot link directly to the relevant sections but on page 20 of the fataval program (pdf) there's a nice introduction to a couple of her games.)

-This is by no means a formal interview or anything like that: just a couple of interesting observations taken from a long..ish completely informal conversation we had in the bar lounge at Fastaval.
+This is by no means a formal interview or anything like that: just a couple of interesting observations taken from a long..ish completely informal conversation we had in the

 We talked a little about what you might call the dilemma of amateurism vs. professionalism.
 No - even in America (pun intended) - it is only a select few game designers that can make a living designing role playing games.
 (And let’s be honest about it, those games are not all that interesting!?)
 Julia's take on this is that as long as you have a job you like it is OK.
 The fact that you're not a full time pro in the field, has the advantage that it gives you a level of creative freedom that the full time professional doesn't have.
 She mentioned a concept she'd been working on for some time, in a way that wouldn't have been possible in a fully pro non-indie set up.
 And she seemed to think her approach to this aspect of game design work demanded a certain level of freedom that the full-time pro non-indie designer does not have.